silnrsi/grcompiler/README.md

     cd build
     ```

 2. Generate project files for your build system
     You may need to specify the CMAKE_BUILD_TYPE as some Windows generators require it.
     ```
     cmake -DCMAKE_BUILD_TYPE=Release ..
     ```
     CMake will automatically detect your build system and generate a project for
     that.
 You may wish to specify a build system other than the automatically
-    detected one, for example, if you have multiple versions of Visual Studio
+    detected one -- for example, if you have multiple versions of Visual Studio
-    installed or other toolchain such as MinGW you wish build under.
+    installed or another toolchain, such as MinGW, you wish build under.
 To do this
     pass the `-G <generator name>` option to the initial cmake configuration call,
-    for example for Visual Studio 8:
+    for example for Visual Studio 2019:
     ```
     cmake -G "Visual Studio 16 2019" -DCMAKE_BUILD_TYPE=Release ..
     ```
-    (Typically, for Visual Studio 2019, 64-bit tools will be used to build
+    (Typically, for Visual Studio 2019, this will configure 64-bit tools to build
     64-bit .exe files.)

     or for MinGW:
     ```
     cmake -G "MinGW Makefiles" -DCMAKE_BUILD_TYPE:STRING=Release ..
     ```
     TIPS: You can get a list of generators CMakes supports with `cmake --help`.
     If you want to run `cmake` with different options, you should do so in an
     empty folder.

 3. Build grcompiler binaries